course-details-portlet

 Learning outcome

 After having completed the course, the students shall be able to understand and utilize system safety theory and methods for achieving safe operation of technological systems.
-The central focus will be on systems with autonomous functionality.
+The central focus will be on systems with autonomous and intelligent functionality.
 The students should know state-of-the-art and current challenges in the research area, and adjust this knowledge to their PhD-projects.
-Skills: The students shall: -Understand the content of essential concepts in system safety, systems engineering, dynamic and online risk assessment, and supervisory risk control. -Be able to utilize methods in system safety theory, including STAMP/STPA and CAST, to analyze and model risk in complex systems. -Be able to develop advanced dynamic risk models to be used for online risk management and supervisory risk control, including hardware, human, and software failures. -Develop safety and/or maintenance indicators for controlling operational safety, which may be linked to online risk models when relevant.
+Skills: The students shall: -Understand the content of essential concepts in system safety, systems engineering, dynamic and online risk assessment, human factors, and supervisory risk control. -Be able to utilize methods in system safety theory, including STAMP/STPA and CAST, to analyze and model risk in complex systems. -Be able to develop advanced dynamic risk models to be used for online risk management, supervisory risk control and decision support, including hardware, human, and software failures. -Develop safety and/or maintenance indicators for controlling operational safety, which may be linked to online risk models when relevant.
 General competence: -The students shall be able to write a course paper which could form the basis for a scientific conference article or journal article relevant for the candidate´s PhD-thesis.
 They should also be able to present and discuss challenges and ideas for further research in the field.

 Learning methods and activities